timmybytes-contributing/100DaysOfCode/log.md

 **Thoughts:** SASS seems to add more functional-type programming to the typically more 'static' side of HTML/CSS.
 I'm looking forward to using it.

 **Link(s) to work:** No projects today.

+### Day 6: Thursday July 2st, 2020

+**Today's Progress:** Less time to code today.
+Spent some time experimenting with SASS and creating mixins and variables to better separate my code without repeating.
+Played with Figma to try out styling/layout options.

+**Thoughts:** I am tired, that's my only thought.

+**Link(s) to work:** No projects today.